 The behaviors include the plugin which should display at the right time and the right place, never forcing readers to subscribe and allow users close pop-up with ease.

-Mailmunch is best Blogger and WordPress popup plugin that helps you to build your blog subscribers.
+Mailmunch is the best Blogger and WordPress popup plugin that helps you to build your blog subscribers.
 I have used this plugin myself and you can see the proof in the above screenshot.

 This plugin has some professional designs which include: top bar, popover, scroll box, slide bar, and sidebar.

-There are several professional looking templates available that maximize your conversion rates.
+There are several professional-looking templates available that maximize your conversion rates.
 You can customize the form anytime whenever you want.

 It has free and premium themes you can choose from.